The announcement of the two new types of Windows 8 Tablet called Surface by Microsoft

 Another indicator of strength is how the application experience will be on the device. iPad has the App store and countless number of apps in its repository but Surface will have Office – the workplace killer app – and a large number of existing x86 applications that already run on a Windows OS not to mention its own version of the App store.

 People are already talking about the Microsoft Surface Tablet and are speculating whether it is or is not the new iPad killer.
 I say it isn’t an iPad killer.
 It’s on a different level to the iPad.
 It doesn’t do just what an iPad does and it doesn’t do just what a laptop does.
 It does something of an in-between.
 How well it does it?
 That should be the question people should be speculating upon.
-You can find out more information from the Microsoft’s announcement site here.

 What are your thoughts on the announcement of the Windows 8 Surface Tablet?